 The Southwest Companion Pass is still my favorite travel deal.

-And you can easily earn the Companion Pass right now because of the current sign-up bonuses on the 3 Southwest cards.
-It’s possible to qualify for the Companion Pass by signing up for 2 of the Chase Southwest cards (1 personal and 1 small business) and meeting the minimum spending requirements!
+You must earn 110,000 qualifying Southwest points to get the Companion Pass.
+And it’s possible to earn 104,000 Southwest points just by signing up for 2 of the Chase Southwest cards (1 personal and 1 small business) and meeting the minimum spending requirements!

 2. Two Nights at ANY Hyatt Hotel